jokeru/telegram-lkmex-rates/README.md

 [![GitHub Super-Linter](https://github.com/jokeru/telegram-lkmex-rates/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

+If you own [LKMEX](https://docs.maiar.exchange/maiar-exchange-features/locked-mex-insights/what-is-LKMEX/) and you want to:
+- cash out 💸
-If you own [LKMEX](https://docs.maiar.exchange/maiar-exchange-features/locked-mex-insights/what-is-LKMEX/) and you want to cash out or simply swap them for `EGLD` or `MEX`, one way of doing it is by using the 2 telegram bots: one for EGLD swaps and one for MEX swaps.
+- or simply swap them 🔄 for `EGLD` or `MEX`

+one way of doing it is by using the 2 telegram bots, one for EGLD swaps and one for MEX swaps.

 ## PreReqs